The Southwest’s

 - Consolidated standard — one code instead of many

-- Dust Hazard Analysis (DHA) mandatory for combustible dust
+- Dust hazard analysis (DHA) mandatory for combustible dust

 - Clear deflagration protection rules based on Kst

-- Specific housekeeping schedules
+- Specific housekeeping schedules required

 - Better isolation guidance